Dynamic vs Static QR Codes: Technical Comparison

 Benefits of Dynamic QR Codes

-• Integrate with CRM and Marketing Tools: Automate workflows.
+• Integrate with CRM/marketing stack: Webhooks, APIs, automations, and attribution workflows.

 When to Use Static QR Codes